Skip to content

 Individuals who dispose of shares of a small business corporation are entitled to defer all or part of the capital gain on such shares to the extent the proceeds of disposition are reinvested in new common shares of an eligible small business corporation that carries on an active business.
 Certain conditions must be respected.

-6 This amount will be indexed annually as of 2026.
+6 This ceiling will be indexed annually as of 2026.